Skip to Content

 3. Reused Restored Rethought: Glass After The 1972 Chemung River Flood

 The 1972 Chemung River flood devastated Pennsylvania and southern New York because the surrounding communities were inundated with several feet of water.
+We visited with Kristen’s parents who experienced the 1972 Chemung River flood and they remembered photos that were shared in this exhibit.

-Travel Tip: Look for the water line from the 1972 Chemung River flood in the museum so you can see just how high the water levels were during this time.
+Travel Tip: Look for the water line from the 1972 Chemung River flood in the lobby museum so you can see just how high the water levels were during this time.

-Best Time To Visit The Corning Glass Museum
+Best Time To Visit

-We visited right when the Museum opened at 9:00am on a Wednesday in April.
-There was only one other set of people waiting in line with us.
+Since the Corning Museum of Glass is open everyday, you can visit any day of the week.
+We visited right when the museum opened at 9:00am on a Wednesday in April.
+There was one other couple waiting in line with us.
 However, when we left around 2:00pm, the museum was very full.

-The museum is quite large so you can spread out from others quite easily, but the glass blowing classes may be sold out if you do not book those ahead of time.
+So if you want to avoid the crowds, we recommend visiting early in the morning on a weekday.
+The museum is very big so you can spread out from others quite easily, but the glass blowing classes may be sold out if you do not book those ahead of time.

 A red hot oven burning bright orange in the Ampitheater Hot Shop